Open-Cascade-SAS/OCCT/dox/user_guides/visualization/visualization.md

 The standard OCCT selection mechanism uses inclusion detection by default.
 To change this, use the following code:

 ~~~~~
 // Assume there is a created interactive context
-const Handle(AIS_InteractiveContext)& aContext = GetContext();
+const Handle(AIS_InteractiveContext) theContext;
 // Retrieve the current viewer selector
-const Handle(StdSelect_ViewerSelector3d)& aMainSelector = aContext->MainSelector();
+const Handle(StdSelect_ViewerSelector3d)& aMainSelector = theContext->MainSelector();
 // Set the flag to allow overlap detection
-aMainSelector->AllowOverlapDetection (Standard_True);
+aMainSelector->AllowOverlapDetection (true);
 ~~~~~

 @section occt_visu_3 Application Interactive Services
 @subsection occt_visu_3_1 Introduction

 Application Interactive Services allow managing presentations and dynamic selection in a viewer in a simple and transparent manner.
 The central entity for management of visualization and selections is the **Interactive Context**.
-It is connected to the main viewer (and if  need be, the trash bin viewer).
-It has two operating modes: the Neutral Point and  the local visualization and selection context.
+It is connected to the main viewer.

-The neutral point, which is the  default mode, allows easily visualizing and selecting interactive objects loaded into the context.

-**Local Contexts** can be opened to prepare and use a temporary selection environment without disturbing the neutral point.
-It is possible to choose the interactive objects, which you want to act on, the selection modes, which you want to activate, and the temporary visualizations, which you will execute.

-When the operation is finished, you close the current local context and return to the state in which you were before opening it (neutral point or previous local context).
+Interactive context by default starts at **Neutral Point** with each selectable object picked as a whole, but the user might activate **Local Selection** for specific objects to make selectable parts of the objects.
+Local/global selection is managed by a list of selection modes activated for each displayed object with 0 (default selection mode) usually meaning Global (entire object) selection.

 **Interactive Objects** are the entities, which are visualized and selected.
 You can use classes of standard interactive objects for which all necessary functions have already been programmed, or you can implement your own classes of interactive objects, by respecting a certain number of rules and conventions described below.

-@figure{visualization_image016.png,"",240}

 An Interactive Object is a "virtual" entity, which can be presented and selected.
 An Interactive Object can have a certain number of specific graphic attributes, such as visualization mode, color and material.

-When an Interactive Object is visualized, the required graphic attributes are taken from its own **Drawer** if it has the required custom attributes or otherwise from the context drawer.
+When an Interactive Object is visualized, the required graphic attributes are taken from its own **Drawer** (*Prs3d_Drawer*) if it has the required custom attributes or otherwise from the context drawer.

 @figure{visualization_image017.png,"",360}

 It can be necessary to filter the entities to be selected.
 Consequently there are **Filter** entities, which allow refining the dynamic detection context.
-Some of these filters can be used at the Neutral Point, others only in an open local context.
+Some of these filters can be used only within at the Neutral Point, others only within Local Selection.
 It is possible to program custom filters and load them into the interactive context.

 @subsection occt_visu_3_2 Interactive objects